Fighting Disinformation Online

 If you're interested in learning more about what's driving this phenomenon, this video is a good place to start.
 You can also browse all of RAND's research and commentary on Truth Decay.

-If you would like to help improve the information in this database, you can recommend a new tool or suggest a revision to an existing tool.
+If you would like to help improve the information in this database, you can recommend a new tool to be added.
 Our team will review your submission and follow up as appropriate.